Begin a short technical report by giving away — as quickly as possible — whatever your reader needs.

 If you have three or four important facts to present, give them right away in a straightforward list.
 Follow up with a few sentences contextualizing and explaining each main point, but don’t try to dump all your knowledge at once.

 Nobody reads technical information for fun — except maybe Scotty, from the original Star Trek.
-Since you probably aren’t writing for him, you should help your reader determine whether a particular document is worth reading.
+Since you probably aren’t writing for him, you should offer brief summaries to help your reader determine whether a particular section is worth reading (or skipping).

-Don’t begin by talking about what your document will do… instead, write a shortened form of the whole document, that attempts to do, in a very small space, whatever it is the whole document is supposed to accomplish.
+Don’t begin by talking about what your document will do… instead, write a shortened form of the whole document, that attempts to accomplish, in an abbreviated from, in a very small space, whatever it is the whole document is supposed to do.
 (See the description of an abstract.)

 Dennis G. Jerz